Killswitch (film)

+Killswitch is a documentary film directed by Ali Akbarzadeh about hackers Aaron Swartz and Edward Snowden.
+It premiered at the Woodstock Film Festival in October 2014, where it won the James K. Lyons Award for Best Editing of a feature documentary.

 Synopsis

 Lawrence Lessig, Tim Wu, and Peter Ludlow frame the story of two young hackers, Aaron Swartz and Edward Snowden.
 Swartz and Snowden both release information and take on the system, putting them directly in the cross-hairs of some of the most powerful interests in the world.
 Swartz, Lessig's protégé, downloads many academic journal articles from JSTOR, for which he is arrested.
-Swartz also successfully leads the charge in defeating the Stop Online Piracy Act, but he commits suicide while facing disproportionate prosecution under the Computer Fraud and Abuse Act.
+Swartz also successfully leads the charge in defeating the Stop Online Piracy Act, but he dies by suicide while facing disproportionate prosecution under the Computer Fraud and Abuse Act.
 Shortly after this, Snowden observes systemic mass surveillance of the public by the National Security Agency, and decides to leak the information.
 He is forced to flee the country and ponder his next move.

+Release

+Killswitch made its international debut, playing alongside Citizenfour at the International Documentary Film Festival Amsterdam in November 2014.
+In 2015, it screened on Capitol Hill, as well as film festivals on four continents (Europe, Asia, Australia, and North America).
+The film received a theatrical release on March 1, 2015.

 Capitol Hill screening

 In February 2015, Killswitch was invited to screen at the Capitol Visitor's Center in Washington DC by Congressman Alan Grayson.
 The event was held on the eve of the Federal Communications Commission's decision to reclassify Internet service providers under Title II of the Communications Act of 1934.
-Congressman Grayson, Harvard Professor Lawrence Lessig, and Free Press CEO Craig Aaron paid homage to Aaron Swartz (who committed suicide in January 2013 while under prosecution for various computer crimes) and spoke about the importance of protecting the free and open Internet.
+Congressman Grayson, Harvard Professor Lawrence Lessig, and Free Press CEO Craig Aaron paid homage to Aaron Swartz (who died by suicide in January 2013 while under prosecution for various computer crimes) and spoke about the importance of protecting the free and open Internet.